fsfuzhu/SEGP19/README.md

 ## Contribution Guidelines

 Contributions and suggestions for this project are welcome.
-Before submitting a pull request, please ensure your code adheres to the project's coding standards and passes all tests.

-For any questions or further information, please contact the project maintainer.
+Please follow standard GitHub procedures for issues and pull requests.